Air Quality

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-Dhaka’s air remains world's worst Tuesday morning
+Dhaka’s air quality world's worst this morning

-Today’s air was classified as ‘very unhealthy', referring to a severe health threat, according to the AQI index.
+Today’s air was classified as 'hazardous', referring to an alarming health risk to residents, according to the AQI index.

 When the AQI value for particle pollution is between 50 and 100, air quality is considered ‘moderate’, usually sensitive individuals should consider limiting prolonged outdoor exertion, between 101 and 150, air quality is considered ‘unhealthy for sensitive groups’, between 150 and 200 is ‘unhealthy’, between 201 and 300 is said to be 'very unhealthy', while a reading of 301+ is considered 'hazardous', posing serious health risks to residents.